joshgerdes/jekyll-uno/_posts/2021-12-27-sftp-in-microsoft-azure-using-azure-blob-storage.md

 We will run through the initial setup of the Azure Storage account using the Azure Portal.

-SFTP using an Azure Storage account does not support shared access signature (SAS) or Azure Active Directory (Azure AD) authentication for connecting SFTP clients.
+SFTP using an Azure Storage account does not support shared access signature (SAS) or Microsoft Entra ID (Azure AD) authentication for connecting SFTP clients.
 Instead, SFTP clients must use a password or a Secure Shell _(SSH)_ private/public keypair.

 Before we head into the implementation, just a bit of housekeeping, this is currently still in Preview at the time this post was written; the functionality MAY change by the time it becomes GA (_Generally Available)_.